SlotNSlot/whitepaper/whitepaper.md

 # 8. <a name="head19">SlotNSlot Token (SLOT, subject to change)</a> [[back to top]](#top)

+SLOT token is solely for profit shares.
+There're currently three possible profit share models on the list.
+Either one of them, or any other suggested by the community and the investors, will be implemented before service launch on Mainnet.

+**CASE1: Direct Distribution**

-SLOT token is solely for dividend yields.
-Any profits made on SlotNSlot platform will be cumulated in its public contract, and distributed to token holders in proportion to the amount they hold.
+Any profit made on SlotNSlot platform will be accumulated in its public contract, and distributed to token holders in proportion to the amount they hold.
 Total number of tokens will be fixed at the very first issuance and ever.
-To protect investors, tokens reserved for development team will be locked up to 365 days after the first revenue share is witnessed from the platform.

-For every 100,000 blocks mined in Ethereum, 95% of profit stacked in the contract will be distributed to token holders, and 5% will be left for buffers.
+For every 100,000 blocks (or blocks equivalent to 30 days) mined in Ethereum, 95% of profit stacked in the contract will be distributed to token holders, and 5% will be left for buffers.

->_An alternative model was suggested by a potential investor, where stacked profits are used to buy out and burn SLOT tokens.
-The team is developing a draft model for this, and will be discussing it on communities to find out if this would work._
+**CASE2: Highest Bid Buyback**

+For every 100,000 blocks, profits are accumulated, and token holders can bid SLOT/ETH price and amount of SLOT to sell.
+With a buffer of 5%, 95% of accumulated profit will be used to buy from the highest bids as much as it can.

+**CASE3: Dutch Buyback**

+For every 100,000 blocks, the OPCODE in the profit contract points to a floating price of SLOT/ETH, which starts at an extremely high value down to a moderately low.
+Any valid transaction sending SLOTs to the contract would directly sell those SLOTs at the price at the moment.
+Price would decrease discretely, say every 100 blocks, such that token holders can be assured their transactions are mined at the price they want.
+The advantage in this model is that the exchange between SLOT and ETH is triggered with minimum transactions, thus high efficiency in gasPrice as a whole.

 In future decisions when determining details about SlotNSlot token or any other relevant, major guides will be as follows.

-- In determining the details of tokens and crowdsale, embrace as much suggestions from the communities as possible.
+- Embrace as much suggestions from the community as possible.
 - Every aspect would be determined with investor benefits and improvement of the project as top priorities.
-- It should never harm the Ethereum & DApp society.
+- It should never harm the Ethereum & DApp society and crypto space.

 * * *

-# 9. <a name="head20">Crowdsale (Subject to change)</a> [[back to top]](#top)
+# 9. <a name="head20">Crowdsale</a> [[back to top]](#top)

 ### 9.1 <a name="head21">Crowdsale Event</a> [[back to top]](#top)